 Then they need to post some drivel about it.

 It’s all about strategy on LinkedIn.
 Management and corporate strategy.
 But I’m in the French Wine Society (now the Wine Scholar Guild) on there and they talk a totally different game.
 They talk about actual products rather than their careers and they talk about beauty.
 These are cultural issues.

 Consider the vast array of French products – and yes cheese figures highly here, especially brie and camembert.
 Any country that cobbles together over 240 varieties of cheese and then produces all that wine to serve along with them is to be commended as simply outstanding.
 They deserve medals.
 Yet it is not only cheese that the French do well; wine, perfume, fine art, fashion, design, architecture, liqueurs, shoes, handbags, electronics, scientific innovation (check out their trains), trendy cars and the list goes on.
 Somewhere in the list I would squeeze in “women”, admittedly at the risk of treating women as a consumable product.
 If we consider the movie industry however then they definitely are a consumable product.
-I often remark that whereas we Anglos for political reasons made our actresses actors, the French actresses have to a person steadfastly remained as actresses.
+I often remark that whereas we Anglos in the interests of political correctness made our actresses actors, French actresses have steadfastly remained as actresses.
 This is my point.
-We Anglos do not understand nature itself – we think we can overrule her and make male and female the same thing.
+We Anglos do not understand the very nature of nature – we think we can overrule her and make male and female the same thing.
 Notice how nature herself is female.
-Why on earth would anyone do that?
-French actresses are not actors but beautiful, feminine, intelligent, sophisticated and sexy actresses rather than the parade of skeletal, twerking skanks out on day release from rehab that constitute the female film stars of Hollywood.
+Why on earth would anyone want to change that?
+French actresses are not actors but beautiful, feminine, intelligent, sophisticated and sexy actresses rather than the parade of skeletal, twerking skanks on day release from rehab that constitute the female film stars of Hollywood.
 Anglo Saxon female beauty in the media veers longingly toward the slut yet the French image of beauty has remained steadfastly intact.